shuaibird/shuaibird/README.md

 I'm a senior frontend engineer focused on building scalable, product-driven web systems — and currently exploring the world of **AI engineering**.

-Over the years, I’ve worked on production-grade platforms and digital products for global consumer, enterprise, and luxury brands, including **Starbucks, Prada, Nike, Adidas, Prada, Bulgari, Tiffany & Co., and Marriott**.
+Over the years, I’ve worked on production-grade platforms and digital products for global consumer, enterprise, and luxury brands, including **Starbucks, Prada, Nike, Adidas, Prada, Burberry, Bulgari, Tiffany & Co., Hagerty and Marriott**.

 ---